dhlevi/reproj-helper/README.md

 This utility acts as a simple wrapper around the Proj4 library, allowing you to pass in valid GeoJSON `FeatureCollection`, `Feature`, `GeometryCollection`, and individual `Geometry` types.
 All underlying coordinates will be projected to the supplied projection via Proj4.

+It's also been extended to include some spatial utility functions and format conversions.

 ### Initialized Projection Definitions

 The ReProjector class is pre-initialized with several additional projections (that I commonly wind up using at work!),including: